-The Doctor of Ministry office highly recommends that students start their Final Project at least two (2) years before the time they hope to graduate.
-Students are allowed to formally begin the Final Project process once the following items have been completed:
+The Doctor of Ministry Office requires that students start their Doctoral Project at least two years before the time they hope to graduate and before their fifth year of study.
+Students are allowed to formally begin the Doctoral Project process once the following items have been completed:

-- 1. All admission requirements have been satisfactorily met, such as biblical language requirements, special projects, and changes from probation or special status to regular status in the program; and, - 2.
+- 1. All admission requirements have been satisfactorily met, such as biblical language requirements, special projects, and changes from probation or special status to regular status in the program; and - 2.
 At least 24 units of coursework have been completed and grades for this coursework have been posted to the student's transcript.

-The final project is divided into two parts:
+The doctoral project is divided into two parts:

-- 1. DM710 Developing Your Final Project Proposal, a two-unit online course on how to develop the final project proposal.
+- 1. DM710 Developing Your Doctoral Project Proposal, a 2-unit online course on how to develop the doctoral project proposal.
 This course is offered twice a year, in Fall and Spring quarters. - 2.
-After the proposal is submitted and approved, students will register for the remaining six units of the final project.
-In addition to tuition, there is a \$300.00 fee which covers two professional style and format reviews and the binding of the final project.
+After the proposal is submitted and approved, students will register for the remaining 6 units of the doctoral project.
+In addition to tuition, there is a \$300.00 fee which covers two professional style and format reviews and the binding of the doctoral project.